mcbookshelf/bookshelf/modules/bs.move/README.md

 ## 🏃 Bookshelf Move Module

-Control entity movement in Minecraft datapacks with velocity vectors and collision handling.
-Build physics-based projectiles and motion systems.
+Move entities along a velocity vector, with collision handling.

 > *"There is nothing permanent except change."*
 >